BendyCabbage/BendyCabbage.github.io/README.md

 #BendyCabbage.github.io

-Hello, this is my personal website, at the moment this is here because really why not?
-I'm going to put some of my Python projects up on GitHub at a later date, just getting settled in!
+Hello, this is my personal website, at the moment I'm getting setup so it's pretty ugly.
+You can find my small Python projects at https://github.com/BendyCabbage/PythonProjects